meilisearch/documentation/guides/introduction/quick_start_guide.md

 You can check the status of the operation via the `updateId` and the [get update status route](/references/updates.md).

-Checking the update status is not a mandatory step to search through your documents but could be really useful in case of error.
+Checking the update status is not a mandatory step to search through your documents but could be really useful to understand what is happening in case of errors or unexpected behaviors.

 ## Search